 Buying multiple rental properties is harder with 15 year loans

 Another huge factor when considering whether to use a 15 or 30 year loan, is qualifying for more properties.
 When banks qualify an investor, they will look at debt to income ratios.
 A 15 year loan will have a higher payment and increase your monthly debt payments.
 The higher your loan payments are, the less cash flow you will have and it will be harder to qualify for new loans.
-Many banks will only count 75% of your rental income when qualifying an investor for a loan.
-Even if you are cash flowing with a 15 year loan, if you can only count 75% of the rental income, you may show a loss each month.
+Many banks will only count 75 percent of your rental income when qualifying an investor for a loan.
+Even if you are cash flowing with a 15 year loan, if you can only count 75 percent of the rental income, you may show a loss each month.
 If you have many rental properties showing a loss, it will be very hard to qualify for new loans.

 Using a 30 year ARM (adjustable rate mortgage) versus a 15 year fixed loan